 Image via Charles Deluvio

-After months of stop-and-go-lockdowns you might see the engine that used to power the hamster wheel you willingly put yourself in dwindling and your motivation to work hard fade.
-While indulging in feelings of guilt, you wonder: What happened so that the work which once gave me so much energy, suddenly seems so burdensome?
+With the world in the distress and years of pandemic fatigue behind us, the engine that used to power you may be fading and your motivation to work fading.
+While facing feelings of guilt, you might start to wonder - what happened so that the work which once gave me so much energy, suddenly feels so burdensome?

 The fatigue is real.
 It is as human, as understandable as it is pivotal.